Best Enrichment for Cockatoo

 Signs of Enrichment Success and Adjustment for Cockatoo

 Measuring enrichment success in Cockatoo goes beyond simply observing play behavior.
 Look at the complete behavioral picture: a properly enriched Cockatoo with friendly traits will show balanced energy—active during engagement periods and genuinely relaxed during rest.
 Digestive health often improves with proper enrichment because reduced stress supports gut function.
 Social behavior should be stable or improving, with your Cockatoo showing confidence rather than anxiety in routine situations.
-For this species, enrichment adequacy also affects coat condition and general vitality.
+For this species, enrichment adequacy also affects plumage condition and general vitality.
 If you notice persistent behavioral concerns despite consistent enrichment, consult your avian veterinarian to rule out underlying health issues before assuming the enrichment plan is at fault—pain, sensory changes, and metabolic conditions can mimic enrichment deficiency.

 Best for Long-Term Enrichment Planning